The Church of Jesus Christ of Latter-day Saints in Kiribati: History

 In 1981, Baitika Toum became the first of several church members to be elected to parliament.
 He went on to serve as a cabinet minister for 13 years.;The Tarawa Branch meetinghouse was completed in 1981, but meetings were not held in the meetinghouse until February 1982.
 In October 1985, the Tarawa District was organized and included the Alieu, Abaiang, and Eita branches.
 L. Tom Perry organized the Tarawa Kiribati Stake, with Atunibeia Mote sustained as president.

 Seminary began on Kiribati in March 1997.
 On May 23, 1999, the Kiritimati Island Branch was created.
 On 26 January 2000, church president Gordon B. Hinckley, on a tour of Pacific Rim countries, visited members at Tarawa.
 On, June 19, 2003, Hinckley visited members on Kiritimati Island.
 On June 20, 2014, the Kiritimati Island Kiribati District was organized, with Naitinua Teitikai Tokinteiti as president, and included branches on Kiritimati and Tabuaeran.
 In January 2020, Ian S. Ardern, president of the church's Pacific Area, met with Taneti Maamau, President of the Republic of Kiribati.
 Maamau accepted an invitation from Ardern to attend the Tarawa East Stake conference the next Sunday where 1,200 were in attendance.

-Selections of the Book of Mormon were translated into Gilbertese (Kirbati) in 1988.
+Selections of the Book of Mormon were translated into Gilbertese (Kiribati) in 1988.
 On September 28, 2017, the Church announced the publication of the Doctrine and Covenants and Pearl of Great Price in the Kiribati language.